Skip to content

 When does solar + battery pay back?

-Calculate solar + battery ROI.
-Enter system cost, generation, electricity rate, and export rate to see payback.
-Instant result, no signup.
+Calculate solar plus battery ROI from system cost, generation, electricity rate, and export rate — the payback period for the combined install.

 What this tool does